HDL QAM Transmitter and Receiver

 The Pulse Shaping subsystem uses an RRC Interpolation Filter block with an upsampling factor of 4.
 A matched filter is implemented in the receiver.
 The filter is pipelined (see HDL Block Properties).

-The HDL Optimized Receiver contains the AGC, Coarse Frequency Offset Correction, Timing Recovery, Magnitude & Phase Recovery, and Demodulate blocks, which are described in detail in the following sections.
+The HDL Receiver contains the AGC, Coarse Frequency Offset Correction, Timing Recovery, Magnitude & Phase Recovery, and Demodulate blocks, which are described in detail in the following sections.

 1 - AGC